MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-migrate-app.md

 Unlike most public previews for Intune, you must opt in before you can use  this preview.
 When you opt in, Microsoft grants your tenant access to the preview build of Microsoft Defender for Endpoint that supports the tunnel app functionality.
 After you opt in:

-- Your tenant receives access to the app, and we'll send you an email wth instructions for deploying it.
+- Your tenant receives access to the app, and we'll send you an email with instructions for deploying it.
 - You’ll deploy the Microsoft Defender for Endpoint app to devices.
 - Replace your existing VPN profile for Microsoft Tunnel with a new VPN profile that directs devices to use the Microsoft Defender for Endpoint app.